Skip to main content

 • Admin accounts that log in via SSO are automatically converted to SSO-only

-• Once converted, these accounts can only access LILT through /signin2 (SSO), not /signin (regular login)
+• Once converted, these accounts can only access LILT through the SSO button on /signin

 • To avoid this, maintain a separate non-SSO admin account for configuration purposes